-DGMK-Project Reservoir Engineering
+DGMK-Project Petroleum Engineering

 Adjoint Method Used in History Matching and Optimization Workflows - Phase 2: Revealing Hidden Reservoir Features not captured in Reservoir Simulation Models